joshrp/moonlight-docs/Installing-Moonlight-Qt-on-RISC‐V-Single-Board-Computers.md

 **Launching Moonlight**

-Finally, to launch Moonlight, you will need to use the `-platform linuxfb` option since the order that the VisionFive drivers enumerate DRI devices isn't handled properly by Qt's EGLFS support (and EGLFS UI performance is poor anyway due to non-functional OpenGL ES support on current Debian images).
+Finally, to launch Moonlight, you should use the `-platform linuxfb` option since EGLFS UI performance is poor anyway due to non-functional OpenGL ES support on current Debian images.

-Because StarFive is hardcoding `SDL_VIDEODRIVER=wayland` in `/etc/environment` and overriding SDL's default video driver detection, you will also need to override that to allow SDL to use the KMSDRM video driver required to render outside of the desktop environment.

 In short, to launch Moonlight on the VisionFive board _after following the above steps_, switch to a different TTY with Ctrl+Alt+F2 then run:
 ```
-SDL_VIDEODRIVER= moonlight-qt -platform linuxfb
+moonlight-qt -platform linuxfb
 ```

 If everything worked, you should get a GUI and no video decoder warning dialogs.